gamaPhy/qmk-keyboards/README.md

 ### Sensor scaling and calibration

 The output of a HE(Hall Effect) sensor, `sX_out` (where `X` is the sensor number), is an analog voltage value that is read by the ADC.
 The calibration and scaling process maps each value of `sX_out` to the distance that the switch `X` is being pressed.
-Each sensor has its own lookup table, which is stored as an array in static memory.
-All the lookup tables are loaded into RAM when the board boots up.
+This lookup table is stored as an array in static memory, and is loaded into RAM when the board boots up.